VinkyV/NekoAntiCheat/README.md

 # NekoAntiCheat BlackList:
 PagodaRenewal | pagodarenew.cf

-# We are using GPL v3 License!
+# We are using AGPL v3 License!